mortlach/Liber-Primus-Crib-Assist/README.md

     - files are created for the ngram data and the "phrase unique words" updates made to the data  should be saved to allow for

 4. **Words and/or ngrams are chosen / not chosen by interacting with the tables**
   - As well as the "phrase unique word" containing words ["a", "i"] they also have a "chosen" list containing [True, True].
 The ngram data also has "chosen" list as long as the number of  entries.
-The chosen status for entries in the "ngram tab" or the "puw tab"  "phrase_unique words" can be toggled by using the mouse / keyboard controls.
+The chosen status for entries in the "ngram tab" or the "puw tab"  "phrase unique words" can be toggled by using the mouse / keyboard controls.
 Filters can be set to view "chosen" "not chosen" or "all" words for any list.
 For longer phrases, different "phrase unique word" or ngrams data sets can be selected using the slider.

 5. **Rationalize the "phrase unique word" and n-gram data**
-- (e.g) The word lists are rationalized by using the combination of "phrase unique word" and "ngram" chosen values for each entry to decide which words are still chosen.
+- (e.g.) The word lists are rationalized by using the combination of "phrase unique word" and "ngram" chosen values for each entry to decide which words are still chosen.
 - In order to do this consistently the ngram data objects have another list of "chosen by phrase unique words"  flags.
 The ngram has a flag for each word in its phrase.
-For ngram 1-8 this means there is a nested list of length 2 lists, that would look like [[True, True],[True, True],[True, True],...]
+For ngram 1-8 this means there is a nested list of length 2 lists, which would look like [[True, True],[True, True],[True, True],...]
 The number of entries is the number of ngram phrases.
 The values of these flags are set by the corresponding "phrase unique word" chosen status.
 - If either of "ngram chosen" or "chosen by puw" are False the ngram will be set to "not chosen."
-- On rationlization the "phrase unique word" objects take precedence.
+- On rationalization the "phrase unique word" objects take precedence.
 - This is best explained with an example.
 Suppose "a" has been set "chosen"  and "i" is "not chosen" and the ngram phrases before and after  rationalization with the 1st "phrase unique word" the data would look like:

 | Phrase     | ngram chosen | puw chosen| chosen by puw |